kekelp/keru/README.md

 ## Screenshots

 A simple counter and the code that generates it.
-Implementing `ExampleLoop` is needed to use the `run_example_loop` helper, but the normal way to use Keru is from a user-managed `winit`/`wgpu` loop.
+Examples use the `run_example_loop` helper, but the normal way to use Keru is from a user-managed `winit`/`wgpu` loop.
 To see how this works, see the `window_loop` example.
 ![Screenshot of counter example](screenshots/counter.png)

 A showcase example with a tab viewer and some sliders: